Some options for generating and automatically maintaining your legal policies for your website

 On my website I use a combination of two.

 I use Termageddon for my Privacy Policy, Disclaimer, and Terms of Service and I use Complianz for the Cookie Policy and Cookie consent management.
-I also considered using Termly for the Cookie Management piece instead of Complianz, but I just tried Complianz first and thought it worked perfectly for what I needed.
+I also considered using Termly for the Cookie Management piece instead of Complianz,

 I did try out a few other tools that I did not like either because they didn’t auto-update the policies for you when the laws change, or they had poor looking policies and cookie banners.
 The three tools above all will match and pull styling from your own website design.